 We pay for medically necessary services, both professional and facility, for the treatment of gender dysphoria.
 This requires a clinical diagnosis based on criteria set out in the current Diagnostic and Statistical Manual of Mental Disorders.
-These services may include hormone treatment and gender affirming surgery, as well as counseling and behavorial health services.
+These services may include hormone treatment and gender reassignment surgery, as well as counseling and psychiatric services.

-We do not pay for gender affirming services that are considered by MESSA/BCBSM to be cosmetic or for treatment that is experimental or investigational.
+We do not pay for gender reassignment services that are considered by MESSA/BCBSM to be cosmetic or for treatment that is experimental or investigational.